• Skip to primary navigation

 • Contact Us

-Planned burn of Sullington Warren Heather – Update December 2023
+Sullington Warren Heather – Update July 2025

 With lowland heath being one of the world’s rarest habitats and particularly important for reptiles (of which there are six native species in the UK, all of which are rare and threaten) it is hoped that with careful management and cooperation from the public, this patch of lowland heath in Storrington will again become a place to see amazing plants and animals just a short distance from home.
 It isn’t every village that can boast having a Site of Special Scientific Interest (SSSI), (designated as a SSSI because of the rare dry and wet lowland heath habitats and the species of plants and animals they support) so close to its centre.
 At the moment this SSSI’s condition is assessed as ‘unfavourable’.
 The aim is to get it to a ‘favourable’ status and again see species of plants and animals on it that have been lost over the years.